-Therefore, a missional pastor doesn’t have time to post videos outside of a sports complex complaining about how America has forgotten God.
-Instead, he is quietly leading believers to engage the people inside.
+In response to some obnoxious videos posted on youtube by a pastor ranting outside of a youth sports field: A missional pastor doesn’t have time to post videos outside of a sports complex complaining about how America has forgotten God.
+Instead, he is quietly leading and training believers to engage the people at those fields (parents, kids, coaches, referees, etc.).
 Ironically, the unnamed pastor posting these videos is gorging himself at a local restaurant after worship on Sundays and wondering why the employees weren’t at church!
 God has called us to go to where the people are and to trust Him to open their hearts and minds to the gospel.

 Pastor T.J.
 Francis